richard-austin/cloud-server/README.md

 both the NVRs and Cloud Service must be configured to connect to the ActiveMQ host address.
 The ActiveMQ project
 <a href="https://github.com/richard-austin/activemq-for-cloud-service">here</a> is configured for
-use with the NVR and Cloud projects, though you will need to edit the cloudActiveMQUrl in the NVRs application.yml and mqURL in the Cloud Service application.yml file for those to point to the host on which ActiveMQ is running.
+use with the NVR and Cloud projects, though you will need to edit the cloudActiveMQUrl in the NVRs application.properties and mqURL in the Cloud Service application.properties files for those to point to the host on which ActiveMQ is running.

 ## Building the project